ongov/ckanext-ontario_theme/README.md

 ***
 ## ckanext-validation Integration

-This branch contains a redesign of the workflow for adding and editing resources where users are guided by a four-step wizard process. _Note: this is still a work-in-progress._
+This code contains a redesign of the workflow for adding and editing resources where users are guided by a four-step wizard process. _Note: this is still a work-in-progress._

 ### Step 1: